Aroostook County, Maine: Government and politics

-Although the county is more socially conservative than Maine's southern and coastal counties, it was won by the Democratic Presidential candidate in the six elections from 1992 – 2012 before going for the Republican candidate in 2016.
+Although the county is more socially conservative than Maine's southern and coastal counties, it was won by the Democratic presidential candidate in the six elections from 1992 to 2012 before going for Republican Donald Trump in 2016, 2020 and 2024.
 In the Maine Legislature, the county's delegation in 2013 included three Democrats and seven Republicans.
-In 2009 it voted 73% in favor of a referendum rejecting same-sex marriage and 54% against the Maine Medical Marijuana Act.
-In 2012, it voted 67% against a measure to legalize same-sex marriage in Maine, the highest opposition percentage of any county in the state.
-From 2016 to 2020, the margin increased from 55-38% to 59-39%, respectively.
-This makes Aroostook County the only county in New England to have a more major Republican shift.
+In 2009, it voted 73% in favor of a referendum rejecting same-sex marriage and 54% against the Maine Medical Marijuana Act.
+In 2012, it voted 67% against a measure to legalize same-sex marriage in Maine.

-Due to the remoteness from the rest of Maine and a perceived lack of connection with the Maine government, as well as a strong connection with neighboring Canada, politicians of Aroostook County, Maine, have proposed making Aroostook part of New Brunswick or spinning off the county as its own state, probably named Aroostook, since the 1990s.
-As recently as 2005 the question has been brought up before the state legislature.